NightFright2k19/doom_sbardef/README.md

 **Features:**
 - **Vitals**: Health, armor, ammo and keys.
 For all HUDs.<br>
 - **Mugshot**: Animated face.
 Featured in Status Bar Plus, Nightdive, Eternity I and DSDA II/III.<br>
 - **Ammo overview**: Amount of ammo available for each weapon.
-Partial in Nightdive and DSDA III (no max amounts), full in Status Bar Plus, Crispy, Eternity and DSDA I+II.<br>
+Partial in Nightdive I and DSDA III (no max amounts), full in Status Bar Plus, Crispy, Nightdive II, Eternity and DSDA I+II.<br>
 - **Arms**: Available weapons.
 2-7 in Crispy, 1-7 in DSDA III, otherwise 1-9.
-Either arranged as a square (Status Bar Plus, Crispy, Nightdive) or a single line (Eternity, Boom, DSDA, PrBoom+).
+Either arranged as a square (Status Bar Plus, Crispy, Nightdive I) or a single line (Nightdive II, Eternity, Boom, DSDA, PrBoom+).
 DSDA II splits the display into two slot-grouped panels (1-2-3-8-9 / 4-5-6-7).
 A switch between panels occurs whenever a weapon of a different panel is selected.
 DSDA III indicates Chainsaw through a lit "1" in slot 1 and possession of both shotguns with a fully lit "3".<br><br>

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
 Status Bar Plus adds a small frame around the mugshot for this purpose.
 In Eternity II and PrBoom+, the armor icon changes instead.<br>
 - **Backpack**: Powerup which doubles ammo amount.
-Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Status Bar Plus, Crispy, Eternity, DSDA I/II).<br>
+Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Status Bar Plus, Crispy, Nightdive II, Eternity, DSDA I/II).<br>
 - **Chainsaw/Super Shotgun**: Not shown on the vanilla status bar, these weapons are listed in the Arms display in more modern ports, usually as "8" and "9".
 - **Berserk mode**: Powerup which increases punching power with Fists.
 Usually shown as a fully lit "1" in the Arms display.
 The green cross icon in Eternity II turns red.
 In PrBoom+ I, the Medikit icon is replaced by a Berserk pack.
 In Eternity and DSDA, the symbol (infinity loop or "N/A") turns red if fists are selected.<br>
 - **God mode**: Mugshot and/or recolored health/armor numbers (gold).
 "Health" label in Crispy/Doom 64 switches to "God".
 In Eternity II and PrBoom+ II, icons turn golden, too.<br>